 In the U.S., much of this preservation will be incumbent on the courts, where creators and companies are duking it out right now.
 Looking ahead, the level at which U.S. courts protect and measure human-made inputs in generative AI models could be reminiscent of what we’ve seen globally, particularly in other Western nations.

 The United Kingdom is one of only a handful of countries to offer copyright protection for works generated solely by a computer.
-The European Union, which has a much more preemptive approach to legislation than the U.S., is in the process of drafting a sweeping AI Act that will address a lot of the concerns with generative AI.
-And it already has a legislative framework for text and data mining that allows only nonprofits and universities to freely scrape the internet without consent — not companies.
+The European Union, which has a much more preemptive approach to legislation than the U.S., has crafted a sweeping AI Act that has taken effect and is set to address a lot of the concerns with generative AI.

 If it is ultimately determined that AI companies have infringed on certain creators’ copyrighted work, it could mean a lot more lawsuits in the coming years — and a potentially expensive penalty for the companies at fault.